qntm/base131072/README.md

 	c

 and encode it using a third, 2<sup>1</sup>-character repertoire.
+Again, on decoding, this is treated specially, and only 1 bit is added to the stream, rather than 9 or 17 as for the other characters.

-There is no extraneous padding on decoding, we will get back a sequence of complete 8-bit values and nothing else.
+We will find that there is no extraneous padding on decoding.
+We will get back a sequence of complete 8-bit values and nothing else.

-In other words, we use a total of 2<sup>17</sup> + 2<sup>9</sup> + 2<sup>1</sup> = 131,585 characters for this encoding.
+In other words, Base131072 is a slight misnomer.
+It uses not 131,072 but 2<sup>17</sup> + 2<sup>9</sup> + 2<sup>1</sup> = 131,586 characters for its three repertoires.
+Of course, Base64 uses a 65th character for its padding too.

 ## Is this ready yet?

-No. We need 131,585 "safe" characters for this encoding, but as of Unicode 8.0 only 101,064 exist.
+No. We need 131,586 "safe" characters for this encoding, but as of Unicode 8.0 only 101,064 exist.
 (A calculation for Unicode 9.0 is forthcoming but we know already that it's not enough.)
 However, future versions of Unicode may add enough safe characters for this to be made possible.
+In any case, the groundwork can certainly be laid.